 Computer networks that provide connection-oriented service are called Virtual Circuits while those providing connection-less services are called as Datagram networks.
-For prior knowledge, the Internet which we use is actually based on Datagram network (coonection-less) at network level as all packets from a source to a destination do not follow same path.
+For prior knowledge, the Internet which we use is actually based on Datagram network (connection-less) at the network level as all packets from a source to a destination do not follow the same path.

 Let us see what are the highlighting differences between these two hot debated topics here:

 - It is connection-oriented simply meaning that there is a reservation of resources like buffers, CPU, bandwidth, etc. for the time in which the newly setup VC is going to be used by a data transfer session.

 - First packet goes and reserves resources for the subsequent packets which as a result follow the same path for the whole connection time.

 - Since all the packets are going to follow the same path, a global header is required only for the first packet of the connection and other packets generally don’t require global headers.